ZhihaoZhang97/rag-agent/README.md

 # Agent RAG Chat

-Agent Chat UI is a comprehensive full-stack application that enables chatting with LangGraph AI agents through an intuitive chat interface.
+Agent RAG Chat is a comprehensive full-stack application that enables chatting with LangGraph AI agents through an intuitive chat interface.

 ## Repository Structure